 In what ways is unicast like broadcast and group communication?
 In what ways is it different?

 In this chapter, you used two-letter strings for your addresses.
 How many different people can you unicast using this address size?

 When selecting an address size for your message header, can you pick any size you like?
 In your program, what happens if you increase your address size to 10 letters?
 Do you see any benefits?
 Or are there any limitations?

 How does the size of a data packet header affect the actual packet size?
-If your data packet size were 100 Bytes, and your header size were 10 Bytes, how big could your messages be?
+If your data packet size is 100 Bytes, and your header size is 10 Bytes, how big can your messages be?
 What happens if the header size increases to 50 Bytes?

 Solutions for this chapter can be found in the Github directory.